tyzbit/numerifides/README.md

 name→data mapping special to them but mostly meaningless to others can easily do so with very little investment.
-The user simply performs some small amount of work of a Proof of Work function, constructs the creation transaction along with a sufficiently long CheckLockTimeVerify, and the Bitcoin network adds it to its open and public blockchain.
+The user simply performs some small amount of work of a Proof of Work function, constructs the creation transaction along with a sufficiently long CheckSequenceVerify, and the Bitcoin network adds it to its open and public blockchain.

-Users who wish to register a popular name such as “SATOSHI” or “BITCOIN” to "namesquat" will necessarily have to secure their name with appropriate means.
+Users who wish to register a popular name such as “SATOSHI” or “BITCOIN” to "namesquat" will necessarily have to lock up some funds and if someone solves their transaction puzzle, they can "unseat" the registration.
-This can be done via a as high Proof of Proof of Work mechanism for users not willing to lock up many Bitcoin funds but with a large amount of Bitcoin, it can be done via a “Proof of Hodling” mechanism (a longer CSV on the numerifide) for users not willing to submit the anticipated necessary Proof of Work to secure a name.

-When a user attempts to register a name that any malicious actor wishes to censor, the user must include the anticipated appropriate fee, and a minimum Proof of Work to prevent the name being “snatched” before it can confirm.
+When a user attempts to register a name that any malicious actor wishes to censor, the user must include the anticipated appropriate fee.
 Because of this, users will be incentivized to “mine” their own names so as to ensure they can broadcast a higher Proof of Work should a malicious actor wish to attempt to “steal” their name.
 If a user fails to contest their name via the combination of Proof of Hodling and